i10x-ai/getopenpay-go/docs/DeleteSubscriptionItemResponse.md

 `func (o *DeleteSubscriptionItemResponse) HasDropAtEnd() bool`

 HasDropAtEnd returns a boolean if a field has been set.

+### GetMessage

+`func (o *DeleteSubscriptionItemResponse) GetMessage() string`

+GetMessage returns the Message field if non-nil, zero value otherwise.

+### GetMessageOk

+`func (o *DeleteSubscriptionItemResponse) GetMessageOk() (*string, bool)`

+GetMessageOk returns a tuple with the Message field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMessage

+`func (o *DeleteSubscriptionItemResponse) SetMessage(v string)`

+SetMessage sets Message field to given value.

+### HasMessage

+`func (o *DeleteSubscriptionItemResponse) HasMessage() bool`

+HasMessage returns a boolean if a field has been set.

+### GetSubscriptionItemId

+`func (o *DeleteSubscriptionItemResponse) GetSubscriptionItemId() string`

+GetSubscriptionItemId returns the SubscriptionItemId field if non-nil, zero value otherwise.

+### GetSubscriptionItemIdOk

+`func (o *DeleteSubscriptionItemResponse) GetSubscriptionItemIdOk() (*string, bool)`

+GetSubscriptionItemIdOk returns a tuple with the SubscriptionItemId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscriptionItemId

+`func (o *DeleteSubscriptionItemResponse) SetSubscriptionItemId(v string)`

+SetSubscriptionItemId sets SubscriptionItemId field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)